OKdocs/softSkills/interview.md

 and that should be thought of in every step of the application:

 - How do you get the employer more money?
-- Can you do the job on your own in the required time frame?
+- Can you create the product on your own in the required time frame?

 ## before all interviews